smaffan21/eco-llm/extension/README.md

 ### 3. **Test the Extension**
 1. Go to ChatGPT, Claude, or any AI chat site
 2. Type a long prompt (50+ characters)
-3. Click the "🌱 Compress" button that appears
+3. Click the "⚡ Compress" button that appears
-4. See compression results and energy savings!
+4. See compression results and efficiency metrics!

 ## 🎯 How It Works

 - **Auto-Detection**: Finds prompt input fields on AI chat sites
 - **One-Click Compression**: Compress prompts with a single button click
-- **Visual Results**: Shows before/after comparison and environmental impact
+- **Visual Results**: Shows before/after comparison and efficiency impact
 - **Smart Fallback**: Works even if LLM-Lingua isn't available

 ## 🔧 Supported Sites